What would happen if nuclear war actually broke out? What would that look like?

 But there was also another cinema in York in those days that I also went to.
 The ABC cinema was right in the city centre on a street called Piccadilly and whilst it didn’t have the history, grandeur or sense of occasion that The Odeon had, I also went there and thoroughly enjoyed myself.

-One of my earliest cinema going experiences here involved my father taking me and my two older brothers to go and see the newly released Superman 2 (which I didn’t like as to my 6 year old eyes the film was too violent- how things would change when it came to my tastes in cinema!) and way too loud.
-But other than those reservations, I had a great time.
+One of my earliest cinema-going experiences here involved my father taking me and my two older brothers to go and see the newly released Superman 2 (which I didn’t like as to my 6-year-old eyes it was too violent- how things would change when it came to my tastes in cinema!)
+But other than this reservation, I had a great time.
 My Dad then took us to see executed highwayman Dick Turpin’s grave which is nearby.
-All in all, a great day.
+All in all, a smashing day.

 For more on the curious case of the burial of Dick Turpin, click here.
 It’s just one more story from the blood-soaked history of York.

-I remember vividly the first ever screening of Jaws on UK TV.
-According to the internet this took place on 8th of October 1981 which means that I was 6 years old when I saw it (it was actually certificated A when it was originally released in 1975 meaning that it wasn’t suitable for children under 11.
-This was changed to a PG years later, but recently was controversially upgraded to 12A as it was felt that PG was too lenient.
+I remember vividly the first-ever screening of Jaws on UK TV.
+According to the internet, this took place on the 8th of October 1981 which means that I was 6 years old when I saw it (Jaws was actually certificated A when it was originally released in 1975 meaning that it wasn’t suitable for children under 11.
+This was changed to a PG years later but recently was controversially upgraded to 12A as it was felt that PG was too lenient.
 Which, I suppose, is a testament to the brilliance of the film).
 This was a HUGE event and garnered mammoth ratings with 23.25 million viewers tuning in, one of the biggest ratings ever for a film shown on TV.

 I also remember similarly huge ratings for the first time Superman: The Movie was shown on UK TV.
 This was also a pivotal event for not just myself but for most of the population.